What’s Really Going On With the Supreme Court? | Washingtonian (DC)

 Yes.
 I’ll stand by that.

-Ruth Bader Ginsberg and Antonin Scalia famously were friends.
+Ruth Bader Ginsburg and Antonin Scalia famously were friends.
 Is that type of comity still possible?

 Are they all going to leave work and go on a movie date?
 No. But on the other hand, they realize you can’t get anything done unless you get four people to go along with you.
 A collegial court doesn’t mean a court where everybody loves each other; it means a court that, of necessity, acts as a collective body and issues opinions in the name of the collective.
 They have to wake up and assume that in any given case, there’s a possibility of getting somebody else’s vote.